thoughtbot/maintaining-open-source-projects/book/04-quality.md

-Kees Keizer and colleagues from the University of Groningen [conducted experiments] showing that if people observe a certain social norm or legitimate rule was violated, they are more likely to violate other norms or rules, which causes disorder to spread.
-This effect is also described as “broken windows theory”: one broken window in a building is enough for increasing the chances that more will appear.
+Kees Keizer and colleagues from the University of Groningen [conducted experiments] showing that if people observe a certain social norm or legitimate rule was violated, they are more likely to violate other norms or rules, causing disorder to spread.
+This effect is also known as “broken windows theory”: one broken window in a building is enough for increasing the chances that more will appear.

 [conducted experiments]:
 http://www.sciencemag.org/content/322/5908/1681.abstract